Utkarsh-Nipane/MedEx---Advanced-Medical-Named-Entity-Recognition-System/readme.md

 ---

-We hope this guide helps you get started with "Final Project : System's Integration".
+I hope this guide helps you get started with "Final Project : System's Integration".
 Happy coding!

 ---